Asystole-2/Thermo-Track/README.md

 - **Create your .env file:** nano .env (Use the .env.example template and replace your PUBNUB keys)
 - **Set your path:** export PYTHONPATH="$PWD/src"

+---

+🌡️ DHT22 Sensor Setup

+1. Hardware Requirements

+Single-Board Computer (SBC): Raspberry Pi (any model with GPIO pins, e.g., Pi 3, 4, or Zero).

+Sensor: DHT22 (or DHT11/AM2302) temperature and humidity sensor.

+Wiring: Jumper wires.

+Optional: A 10kΩ pull-up resistor (often built into the sensor module, but required for the bare sensor).

+2. Wiring the DHT22 Sensor

+The DHT22 is a single-wire digital interface sensor.
+You will connect it to the Raspberry Pi's GPIO pins.

+Pinout (Bare Sensor)

+DHT22 Pin

+Function

+Raspberry Pi Pin

+1

+VCC (3.3V-5V)

+Any 3.3V or 5V Power Pin (e.g., Pin 1 or 2)

+2

+Data Out

+Any GPIO Pin (e.g., GPIO 4 / Pin 7)

+3

+N/C (Not Connected)

+N/A

+4

+Ground

+Any Ground Pin (e.g., Pin 6)

+Wiring Steps

+Connect the VCC (Power) pin of the DHT22 to the 3.3V (Pin 1) or 5V (Pin 2) power supply on the Raspberry Pi.

+Connect the Ground pin of the DHT22 to a GND (Ground, e.g., Pin 6) pin on the Raspberry Pi.

+Connect the Data Out pin of the DHT22 to a chosen GPIO pin.
+GPIO 4 (Pin 7) is typically used for examples and works well, but any available GPIO pin will suffice.

+If using a bare sensor (not a module board), place a 10kΩ pull-up resistor between the VCC and Data Out pins.

+3. Software Setup and Dependencies

+The DHT22 script relies on the Adafruit Blinka library for low-level hardware access and the PubNub library for data transmission.

+Run the following commands on your Raspberry Pi terminal:

+# 1. Update package list
+sudo apt-get update

+# 2. Install Python 3 headers (required for Adafruit Blinka compilation)
+sudo apt-get install python3-dev libgpiod-dev -y

+# 3. Install necessary Python libraries (as defined in requirements.txt)
+pip3 install adafruit-circuitpython-dht
+pip3 install Adafruit-Blinka
+pip3 install pubnub